m4r35n357/ODE-Playground/README.md

 ## NEWS: OpenGL display

-There is now an OpenGL executable for all TSM models, and also a separate n-body OpenGL program.
+There is now an OpenGL executable built for each TSM model, and also a separate n-body OpenGL program.

 ## NEWS: Default compiler (c99)